 We’ll be keeping a keen eye on how Ads Added by AdWords develops over the coming months.
 The concept itself raises a number of questions about the relationship between Google and advertisers, not to mention the future of how online ads are created.

 If you have any questions about this new feature, don’t hesitate to ask us on 023 9283 0281.
-In the meantime, you may find these other AdWords-related articles of interest:
+In the meantime, you may find these other Google Ads-related articles of interest:

 3 things to know about expanded text ads

 How to increase brand awareness with Google AdWords